christylaguardia-student/varcity-server/README.md

 Back-end for the varity build with Express and MongoDB.

-This app is our final project for [Alchemy Code Lab](http://www.alchemycodelab.com/) Code 401 class, built as a **prototype** for the [Varcity Network](www.varcitynetwork.com) startup, located in Portland, OR.
+This server is our final project for [Alchemy Code Lab](http://www.alchemycodelab.com/) Code 401 class, built as a **prototype** for the [Varcity Network](www.varcitynetwork.com) startup, located in Portland, OR.

 ## Contributors